Senate passes Trump’s big tax and spending cuts bill as Vance breaks a 50-50 tie

 The difficulty for Republicans, who have the majority in Congress, to wrestle the bill to this point is not expected to let up.
 The package now goes back to the House, where Speaker Mike Johnson of Louisiana had warned senators not to overhaul what his chamber had already approved.
 But the Senate did make changes, particularly to Medicaid, risking more problems ahead.
 House GOP leaders vowed to put it on Trump’s desk by his July Fourth deadline.

-It’s a pivotal moment for the president and his party, as they have been consumed by the 940-page “One Big Beautiful Bill Act,” as it was formally titled before Democrats filed an amendment to strip out the name, and invested their political capital in delivering on the GOP’s sweep of power in Washington.
+It’s a pivotal moment for the president and his party, as they have been consumed by the 940-page “One Big Beautiful Bill Act,” which was its formal title before Democrats filed an amendment to strip out the name.
+Republicans invested their political capital in delivering on their sweep of power in Washington.

 “I don’t want to go too crazy with cuts,” he said. ”I don’t like cuts.”